lafusew/pf/content/posts/okabe.md

 +++
-title = "WIP.."
+title = "Rintaro Okabe"
 date = "2022-02-22"
 author = "oddoz"
-description = "I just finished my folio.
-Give me a second and I'll write presentations articles for some of my side project and work.
-Click here for an Okabe quote."
+description = "This is my first article.
+You should definitely click here for an Okabe quote."
 +++

 # Steins;Gate